jappeace/jappeaceApplication/content/learned-aruba-rental.md

 This made sense to me since labor costs are low in Aruba.
 However, my father strongly urged against that, citing many experiences of even the smallest jobs going wrong.
-You have to be there and watch contractors like a hawk if you want to do this.
+You have to watch contractors like a hawk if you want to do this.
 I experienced such issues as well with some contractors while doing the pool house.
 For example, the fuse switch in the pool house couldn't switch off because the plastic door was jammed too close to the switches, giving no space to move.